taostat/taostats-docs/docs/Bittensor/dtao/staking-in-dtao.md

 This is the new feature and primary goal of dTao - to enable stakeholders to vote and determine the emissions for every subnet.

 To stake in alpha, tao is exchanged via the [Subnet Pools](doc:subnet-pools) into alpha.
 This will incur [Slippage](doc:slippage).
 The received alpha is then staked to the validator selected.

-> 📘 Staking with taostats
->
-> See [Staking Instructions](doc:staking-instructions) for a number of pages describing how to stake using Taostats.

 ## [dTao FAQ](doc:dtao-faq): Your top  staking questions